XDeric/ios-loops-exit-ticket/README.md

     }
 }
 ```
+it will print it 100 times 10*10 because everytime outerloop prints the innerloop will print also

 ***
 ## Question 4

 Which of the loops below will run forever?
 Select all that apply.

+Answer: A & D

 a)
 ```swift